MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsImConfiguration.md

 # Get-CsImConfiguration

 ## SYNOPSIS
 Use the Get-CsImConfiguration cmdlet to retrieve information about Instant Messaging (IM) configurations.
+This cmdlet was introduced in Skype for Business June 2016 Cumulative Update.

 ## SYNTAX